-Tax Status - The CCO has been classified as a tax-exempt nonprofit organization under Section 501(c)(3) of the Internal Revenue Code.
-Accordingly, a provision for federal income tax is not required.
+Tax Status - The CCO is incorporated under the laws of the Commonwealth of Pennsylvania.
+It has been classified as a tax-exempt publicly supported nonprofit organization under Section 501(c)(3) of the Internal Revenue Code.
+Accordingly, the CCO is exempt from federal and state income taxes, and contributions are tax deductible to the extent allowed by law.

 U.S. GAAP requires management to evaluate tax positions taken and recognize a tax liability if an uncertain tax position has been taken that more likely than not would not be sustained upon examination by the Internal Revenue Service.
 Management has analyzed the tax positions taken and has concluded that there are no uncertain tax positions that would require recognition of a liability or disclosure in the financial statements.
-The CCO believes that it is no longer subject to income tax examinations for years prior to August 31, 2020.
+The CCO believes that it is no longer subject to income tax examinations for years prior to August 31, 2021.